badbl0cks/portfolio/README.md

 # 🚀 Portfolio Bonanza

-A spicy little portfolio site with some absolutely ridiculous SMS shenanigans built on Nuxt 4!
+A sweet little portfolio site with some absolutely ridiculous SMS shenanigans built on Nuxt 4!
 Looks like things are getting too spicy for the pepper! 🌶️

 ## ✨ The Good Stuff